royepi/HexFlow-UCTV/README.md

 <h3>Known bugs</h3>
 <p>⚫It freezes/crashes every now and then, but it doesn't seem to happen while "sounds" are set to "Off".</p>
 <p>⚫Default override doesn't really do anything lol.</p>
 <p>⚫PS Vita games that are overridden to Homebrew keep their covers and vise versa.
-(Note: some homebrews actually have covers to download if you override them to Vita first)</p>
-<p>⚫Vita and Homebrews share a cover data folder but no other app types do.
-This is removed in Retroflow, but I'm not completely sure if it's a bug or a feature.</p>
+(Note: some homebrews actually have covers to download if you override them to Vita first) This is because, due to a bug (or feature??), Vita and Homebrews share a cover data folder but no other app types do.
+This is removed in Retroflow, but I'm not completely sure if it's a bug or a feature so I haven't removed it yet.</p>
 <p>⚫The HEXFlow cover archive isn't very complete, it would be good to perform a secondary check to the Retroflow cover archive.</p>
 <p>^All the above bugs are also present in VitaHEX's HexFlow Launcher 0.5</p>
 <p></p>